Akazukin-Team/Template-Repository/README.md

    The compiled JAR file will be located in the `build/libs/` (Gradle) directory.

-3. Publish to Maven in Local using `maven-publish`:
+3. Publish to local maven using `maven-publish`:
    ```shell
    ./gradlew publishToMavenLocal
    ```